tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/statements.md

 **v2.4.0**

-UseInstanceType set to true will include the public fields and properties from the instance type for the insert statements.
+When `UseInstanceType` is set to true, the insert statements will include the public fields and properties from the instance type.

 ```C#
 IMyUpdate value = new MyUpdate